Building a Content Marketing Strategy

 With that said, let’s focus on what to include in your content marketing strategy.

 Content marketing isn’t limited to just blog posts.
-You can use it with a number of different assets, including everything from white papers to video, audio, infographics, and more.
+You can use it with many different assets, including everything from white papers to video, audio, infographics, and more.

 Think about the goals you have for your content marketing.
 Do you want to increase your customer base as a whole?
 Boost average order value?
 Improve the quality of your customer base?
 Reduce marketing costs?
 What is the unique value you’re aiming to provide with your content?
 Think about your business model, and consider both opportunities and obstacles you may run into as you execute the plan.

-Think about the messages you want to share and how your messages are different from what the competition is saying.
-Also note speculations about how you believe the landscape will evolve after sharing the messaging with your audience.
+Think about the messages you want to share and how your copy is different from what the competition is saying.
+Make sure to note speculations about how you believe the landscape will evolve after sharing the messaging with your audience.

 Here, outline the platforms you’ll use to tell your brand story.
 Outline your goals, objectives, criteria, and processes for each one.
 Then, consider how you’ll connect them to keep seamless customer experience and cohesive brand conversation in place.
 If you have no idea where to start, think about the channels your target audience is using to connect with the brands they love – even if they are your competition.